Vital Records Online

 Order with confidence

-Learn how to order a replacement for your Virginia birth certificate from the VDH-OVR.
+Learn how to order a replacement for a Virginia birth certificate from the VDH-OVR.
 Current processing times are approximately 2-4 weeks for online orders and 4 weeks for mail-in orders.
 The state fee for each certified copy is $12.00.
 Authorized individuals who can request a replacement birth certificate include the person on record, family members, and legal representatives.

-How to Order Virginia Birth Certificates
+How to Order a Virginia Birth Certificate

 You can order a Virginia birth certificate entirely online for immediate processing through VRO or order in person or by mail directly through the Virginia Department of Health - Office of Vital Records (VDH-OVR).
 Before placing your order, review the costs, eligibility, requirements, and processing times, regardless of the preferred submission method.